ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Using COSE Objects To Protect The Resource Representation {#oscon}

 The Publisher uses the symmetric COSE Key received from the KDC to protect the payload of the Publish operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}}).
-Specifically, the COSE Key is used to create a COSE\_Encrypt0 object with an AEAD algorithm specified by the KDC.
+Specifically, the COSE Key is used to create a COSE\_Encrypt0 object with the AEAD algorithm specified by the KDC.
 The AEAD key lengths, AEAD nonce length, and maximum Sender Sequence Number (Partial IV) are algorithm dependent.

 The Publisher uses the private key corresponding to the public key sent to the KDC to countersign the COSE Object as specified in {{RFC9052}} {{RFC9053}}.
 The payload is replaced by the COSE object before the publication is sent to the Broker.